About the Commission

 Planning Commissioners are also subject to due process requirements and must conduct hearings in an impartial manner.
 Therefore, it is inappropriate to contact a Planning Commissioner to discuss any item that will come before them in a meeting.
 If such contact occurs, the Planning Commissioner may be subject to recusal from that item.

-Meetings are typically conducted twice a month on Thursdays at 9 a.m., unless changed due to holidays or for other reasons.
+Hearings are typically conducted twice a month on Thursdays at 9 a.m.

 Submitting Project Information

 All project information for Planning Commission consideration must be submitted to the Recording Secretary.
 All materials must be submitted to the Recording Secretary 10 calendar days prior to the meeting via:

 - Mail or Delivery: All submittals must include 10 copies of the material;

 1222 First Ave, 5th floor